eduardodsp/rlogcli/README.md

 ## How To Use
 To use this client all you have to do is run the following command
 ```
-python rlogcli.py -ip <rlog server ip address> -p <user defind tcp port>
+python rlogcli.py -ip <rlog server ip address> -p <user defined tcp port>
 ```
-The client will immediatly start running and will try to connect to the server at the defined ip address + port.
+The client will immediately start running and will try to connect to the server at the defined ip address + port.
 If successful the client will begin to print all received messages in order.

 ### Example: